 we apprehend it just as much by feeling.

-Therefore, the judgement of the intellect is, at best, only the half of truth,
+Therefore, the judgment of the intellect is, at best, only the half of truth,

 and must, if it be honest, also come to an understanding of its inadequacy.